davidc6/exploring_rust/code-samples/README.md

 **Is a set of rules that governs how Rust program manages memory**

 1. Garbage collection
-2. Explicit allocation and deallocation
+2. Explicit allocation and de-allocation
 3. Through a set of rules the compiler checks

 - Stack - static memory allocation (we can't modify context of this area; fixed size; high memory addresses; allocation is quicker)